 A new low for science and higher education ?

-It was bad enough that the status quo came to be epitomized in the enlightening sentence “my ignorance is just as good as your knowledge”.
-It was already bad enough that we had to see a US university asking its professors to volunteer for dining halls a the same time it paid $95 million to hire a football coach.
-And now the future of higher education in US seems to be teaching jobs without any salary whatsoever https://www.science.org/content/article/university-teaching-job-without-salary-no-thanks
+It was already troubling enough when the decline of intellectual standards came to be captured in the now-famous phrase: My ignorance is just as good as your knowledge.”
+It was troubling enough to watch a U.S. university ask its professors to volunteer in dining halls while simultaneously paying $95 million to hire a football coach.
+And now, the future of higher education in the United States appears to include teaching positions with no salary at all.https://www.science.org/content/article/university-teaching-job-without-salary-no-thanks

-Declaration of competing interests – As i wrote several years ago I´m not very fond of competitive sports.
+Declaration of competing interests – As i wrote several years ago I have never been particularly fond of competitive sports.